NeuronBench/nb-docs/content/docs/modeling/core-modeling.md

 intrinsic properties of the synapse:

  - `cleft_solution`: The ionic composition of the synaptic cleft.
- - `presynaptic_pumps`: A list of mechanisms that release neurotransmitter into the cleft as a function of presaptic membrane voltage and time.
+ - `presynaptic_pumps`: A mechanism that releases neurotransmitter into the cleft as a function of presaptic membrane voltage and time.
  - `postsynaptic_receptors`: A list of receptors, which consist of an ion channel paired with neurotransmitter gating.